Everything You Need to Know About NFC Mobile Payments

 Once someone has a digital wallet on their phone, they can load their payment information onto it.
 They will provide their credit card information, including their account number, expiration date and security code.
 The app stores that information securely.
 When they want to make a payment, they can open the app, choose their payment method and wave their phone near the credit card terminal.

 NFC uses a specific frequency that lets devices talk to each other when they are very close together.
-For an NFC payment to work, the user typically needs to place their mobile device about 2 inches away from the NCF-enabled terminal.
+For an NFC payment to work, the user typically needs to place their mobile device about two inches away from the NFC-enabled terminal.

 The entire process takes just a few seconds.
 It’s usually much faster than swiping or inserting a credit card for payment and quicker than handing over cash and waiting for change.